LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Introduction

-This implies an important yet unexplored vulnerability of NMT systems: adversarially-designed inputs that may cause enormous, abnormal computation demand in existing NMT systems, thus significantly wasting the computational resources and energy and may adversely impair user experience and even service availability.
+This implies an important yet unexplored vulnerability of LLMs: adversarially-designed inputs that may cause enormous, abnormal computation demand in existing LLMs, thus significantly wasting the computational resources and energy and may adversely impair user experience and even service availability.
 Such adversarial inputs could result in devastating consequences for many real-world applications (also proved by our experiments).
-For example, abusing computational resources on commercial machine translation service providers~(\eg \textit{HuggingFace}~\citep{wolf-etal-2020-transformers}) could negatively impact the quality of service (\eg enormously long response time or even denial of service).
+For example, abusing computational resources on commercial text generation service providers~(\eg \textit{HuggingFace}~\citep{wolf-etal-2020-transformers}) could negatively impact the quality of service (\eg enormously long response time or even denial of service).
 For application domains that are sensitive to latency or energy, such as mobile and IoT devices, abusing computational resources might consume battery in an unaffordable fast manner.